SixArm/mast-cell-help/topics/vitamin-b12-cobalamin/index.md

-# Vitamin B12 = Cobalamin
+# Vitamin B12 (cobalamin)

-Vitamin B12, also known as cobalamin, is a water-soluble B-vitamin that plays a critical role in a variety of essential bodily functions.
+Vitamin B12 (also known as cobalamin) is a water-soluble B-vitamin that plays a critical role in a variety of essential bodily functions.
 Cobalamin is unique among the B-vitamins because it contains cobalt, a mineral that is vital for its structure and function.

 **Key points:**